XRPMaskz/XRPMaskz-Litepaper/README.md

 DEFINED AS FACT – we cannot determine whether or not forward-thinking statements we make, with terms above and any other term similar, will ever be fact.
-We make ZERO PROMISES, and all forwardthinking statements shall be categorized as optimism as opposed to factual information.
+We make ZERO PROMISES, and all forward-thinking statements shall be categorized as optimism as opposed to factual information.

  This token, $XRPMaskz, will be redeemable 1:1 for a